 The Dangers of Juice Fasting Weight Loss

 There are temporary and long-term potential side effects associated with fasting cleansing.
 The most common symptoms include headache, fatigue, acne, bad breath and body odor.
 Blood glucose levels can also be affected, as juice tends to be very high in natural sugar.
-Diabetics should never attempt a juice fast as death could occur.
 If the juice fast continues for a period of a week or more, additional side effects could result.
-These include fainting, low blood pressure, extreme hunger, vomiting, diarrhea and severe dehydration.
+These include extreme hunger, vomiting, diarrhea and severe dehydration.

 The body is a self-preserving machine.
 When fuel is low, stores of fat in the body are used to maintain life.
 However, the body does not use up these stores without kicking in mechanism to store all calories.
 In times when food is plentiful, the digestive system does not think twice about pushing extra calories out of the body via waste and urination.
 During famine, or times of fasting, the body may choose to hold on to these calories just in case stores run low.
 Every calorie consumed while juice fasting will be used by the body or stored for later use and this function is not easy to reverse.
 Once the fast ends, the body will continue to store fat for some time until the starvation mode ends.
 This could mean rapid weight gain beyond weight lost during fasting.

 Choosing Healthy Fasting for Weight Loss